cokelid/ChocoButler/README.md

-# ChocoButler - An automatic updater for Chocolatey
+# ChocoButler - An automatic package upgrader for Chocolatey
 ChocoButler is a small app that works with [Chocolatey](https://chocolatey.org/), periodically checking for outdated packages, and allowing them to be upgraded.

 ChocoButler sits in the system tray (i.e. notification area) of Windows.
 Its icon changes colour and an alert pops-up when upgrades are available.
 See [screenshots](#screenshots) for examples.